 A Tea Plantation & Mossy Forest Tour with Discover Camerons

-Since this tour was recommended by our hostel, we decided to join a half-day tour with Discover Cameron.
-The big benefit of this half-day tour in the Cameron Highlands is that the groups are kept quite small, so you don’t have to follow a loud big group of tourists.
+Since our hostel recommended this tour, we decided to join a half-day tour with Discover Cameron.
+The big benefit of this half-day tour in the Cameron Highlands is that the groups are kept quite small, so you don’t have to follow a big loud group of tourists.
 For us, it actually felt more like a trip with friends.

-The guide of our tour is called Appu and was definitely one of the best guides of our whole Southeast Asia trip.
-He just has a talent for giving information and explaining things in a way that it is interesting and fun listening and learning new things.
+Our tour guide is called Appu and was definitely one of the best guides on our whole Southeast Asia trip.
+He has a talent for giving information and explaining things in an interesting and fun way listening to and learning new things.

 How can you book a Tour with Discover Camerons?